chandharlabs/yesdr-standard/docs/consortium/overview.md

 | Specification development | Working Groups |
 | Exploratory research | Study Groups |
 | Administration | Secretariat |

 ---

-## Transparency and Compliance

-- Governance processes are documented and auditable
-- Decisions are recorded and published where appropriate
-- Policies are reviewed periodically by the Steering Committee

----